- International Activities

 Scholarship applications will be screened and assessed by the MSc Scholarship Committee in consultation with the Postgraduate Faculty.
 Applicants will be informed of the outcome within a month of the submission deadline.
 If a scholarship fee reduction is granted, it will administratively be deducted from your third semester fee.
 Please note that in case you later need an emergency payment plan in order to pay your remaining fee, your scholarship fee reduction will be annulled.

-The De Montfort University MSc Programme at Niels Brock offers biannually three International Diversity scholarships of the second semester tuition fee amounting to a total of DKK 29,700 to self-funded MSc students.
+The De Montfort University MSc Programme at Niels Brock offers three Diversity Scholarships (a total of DKK 29,700) to qualified MSc applicants.

 The purpose of the Niels Brock Diversity Scholarship is to encourage individuals from diverse backgrounds to contribute their perspectives to the programme.
 Niels Brock values diversity in all aspects of its institution, particularly in its student body, and seeks to bolster the experience of all students through cross-cultural communication and the exchange of ideas.